Field Experiences

 Application Checklist

 TeachSTEM students: If you are in a year-long placement, the application will ask you to enter information about your existing mentor teacher.
-If you need a new mentor teacher, the application will guide you to submit the information we need to find you a new mentor.
+If you need a new mentor teacher, the application will guide you to submit the information that we need to seek a new placement for you.

 Course Description